Differences between Sony a7 II vs Sony a7R II

 But it does offer great image quality and good dynamic range, plus it has the lower price tag, so it’s certainly not a camera to dismiss out of hand.

-It’s also worth noting that, with both cameras, you’ll have the option of a wide range of Sony E-mount lenses.
+It’s also worth noting that, with both cameras, you’ll have the option of a wide range of Sony FE (full frame) lenses.
 So whichever one you go for, there’s little doubt you’ll be capturing beautiful images in no time.